AirborneDetergent/Graffey/README.md

 	}
 	return sum;

-## Available Functions and Constants
+## Available Functions, Constants, and Variables

 Because of the minimal preprocessing, math functions that are part of GLSL should all work here.
 Graffey also provides some extra functions and constants.